Skip to main content

 Some of the contributing factors of breast cancer include:

-• Age: About 66% of invasive breast cancer cases are in women age 55 and older
+• Age: About 66% of invasive breast cancer cases are in women 55 and older.

-• Genetics: About five to 10% of breast cancers may be caused by abnormal genes from parent to child
+• Genetics: About 5% to 10% of breast cancers may be caused by abnormal genes from parent to child.

-• Pregnancy History: Women over the age of 30 who have not had a full-term pregnancy have higher risk
+• Pregnancy history: Women over the age of 30 who have not had a full-term pregnancy have a higher risk.

-If you or someone you know is showing signs or symptoms or wants to learn more about some of these contributing factors, please contact UT Breast immediately.
-Our breast cancer physicians can help you identify, understand, and treat these risks and complications.
+If you or someone you know is showing signs or symptoms or wants to learn more about some of these contributing factors, please call 713-892-5500 immediately.
+Our breast cancer physicians can identify and treat these risks and complications.

 Responsible screening at regular intervals is the best and most proactive activity a woman can take to prevent breast cancer or to find or detect any tissue abnormalities at the earliest possible stage.
 Following normal screening tests, if anything looks suspicious, more diagnostic tests from our Houston oncology center will follow.